- Course Delivery

 Course Number: GRBA 811

 A case course designed to meet the financial core requirement in the MBA program.
 Application of financial theory to business problems.
 Financial statement analysis, working capital management, capital structure planning, cost of capital and capital expenditure analysis.
-Prerequisites: FINA 862; FINA 863
+Prerequisites for course: FINA 862; FINA 863

 Course Number: GRBA 812